Early Development Instrument (EDI) Project

 - Communication skills and general knowledge

-How will a community use EDI results?
+How could a community use EDI results?

 The EDI distinguishes itself from other kindergarten readiness assessments in two ways: